asserts/helm-charts/charts/asserts/README.md

 ## Installing the Chart

-To install the chart with the release name `asserts` and Prometheus endpoint behind the service `prometheus-operated` in the `default` namespace:
+To install the chart with the release name `asserts` and Prometheus endpoint behind the service `kube-prometheus-stack-prometheus` in the `default` namespace:

 Create a values file, here we will call it `dev-values.yaml`: